 A comprehensive survey of public relations theories and practices as they function in organizations and society.
 The course examines the roles and responsibilities of public relations professionals and the evolution of the profession.
 Students study the process of public relations planning; examine the strategies and tactics used to establish and maintain positive relationships with constituents; review relevant legal and ethical concerns; and explore the practice of public relations in various contexts, including event planning, promotions, publicity, traditional media as well as new social and digital media campaigns, and crisis management.
 Students will apply what they have learned by developing and presenting a public relations strategic plan and other PR materials.
-Prerequisite: ENG101.
+Prerequisites: ENG\101.

-COM203, Media Literacy (3 credits)
+COM\203, Media Literacy (3 cr.)

-An examination of the techniques used by media communicators to share meaning, influence and entertain mass audiences with sounds and images.
-Broadcast-Cinema majors should take this course concurrently with COM 142.
-Prerequisite: Eligible for either ENG101/ALP, ENG101E, or ENG101.
+Gen Ed Competency: Aesthetic Dimensions

+An examination of the techniques used

+by media communicators to share

+meaning,influence and entertain mass

+audiences with sounds and images.

+Broadcast-Cinema majors should take

+this course concurrently with COM \142.

+Prerequisites: Eligible for either ENG\101ALP,

+ENG\101E, or ENG\101.

-COM220, Television Studio Production (3 credits)
+COM\220, Television Studio Production (3 cr.)

 An introduction to the fundamentals of studio television production with an emphasis on multi-camera production techniques and procedures including directing, camera switching, studio camera and robotic camera operation, studio lighting, digital video effects, audio mixing, video graphics, recording and distribution.
 Students will produce various projects such as news/sports, talk, drama and informational programming for broadcast over local cable television and the Internet.
-Prerequisite: COM129.
+Prerequisites: COM\129.
+(New course, effective Spring 2017)

-COM226, Journalism I (3 credits)
+COM\226, Journalism I (3 cr.)

-Practice in the methods and techniques of newsgathering, writing, editing, and analysis.
+Practice in the methods and techniques of news gathering, writing, editing, and analysis.
 Students will also specialize in one or more areas of newspaper production and be involved in creating the college newspaper.
-Either ENG101ALP, ENG101E, or ENG101.
-Fulfills an 'L' course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.
+Prerequisites: Either ENG\101ALP, ENG\101E, or ENG\101.
+(Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)

-COM228, Broadcast Journalism Workshop (3 cr.)
+COM\228, Broadcast Journalism Workshop (3 cr.)

 Students will develop and produce a weekly news or public affairs program for broadcast on local television.
 Emphasis is on story research, writing and producing a program under strict deadlines.
-Formats can include news, magazine and talk show while program topics can include local news, the arts, sports, community affairs, etc. Prerequisite: COM142 and either ENG101ALP, ENG101E, or ENG101.
+Formats can include news, magazine and talk show while program topics can include local news, the arts, sports, community affairs, etc. Prerequisites: Either COM\129 or COM\142 or COM\226 AND either ENG\101ALP, ENG\101E, or ENG\101.
+COM\111 recommended.

-COM231, Radio Production (3 credits)
+COM\231, Radio Production (3 cr.)

 This course introduces the skills needed for general radio, commercial, news, and spoken word production.
-Current practices in radio production and broadcasting will be covered including station automation, FCC regulations, studio operations, Podcasting, Internet radio, and other forms of digital broadcasting.
+Current practices in radio production and broadcasting will be covered including station automation, FCC regulations, studio operations, Podcasting,

+Internet radio, and other forms of digital broadcasting.
 Research, scriptwriting, and workshop-based projects in informational and music-based programming including regular programs for the college's radio station are required.
-Prerequisite: Either ENG101ALP, ENG101E, or ENG101.
-Recommended: COM131
+Prerequisites: Either ENG\101ALP, ENG\101E, or ENG\101.Recommended: COM\131

-COM255, Topics in Film (3 credits)
+COM\255, Topics in Film (3 cr.)

 This course will examine a specific topic in film and film making from an historical and artistic perspective.
 Topics that may be covered include examining the work of an influential director or a specific film genre or artistic movement.
-Prerequisite: Either ENG101ALP, ENG101E, or ENG101.
+Prerequisites: Either ENG\101ALP, ENG\101E, or ENG\101.
+(Fulfills a "D" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)

-COM264, Advanced Editing Workshop (3 credits) Gen Ed Competency: Aesthetic Dimensions
+COM\264, Advanced Editing Workshop (3 cr.)

 The operation of advanced video editing equipment and advanced editing techniques will be covered.
 This will include media organization, editing aesthetics, editing dialog and action sequences, montage, the integration of effects and transitions and equipment interfacing.
-Prerequisite: COM142.
+Prerequisites: COM\129 or COM\142.